0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 /ip4/<public_or_private_ip>/tcp/1478/p2p/16Uiu2HAmS9Nq4QAaEiogE4ieJFUYsoH28magT7wSvJPpfUGBj3Hq
 ```

-## Step 3: Generate an IBFT genesis file with the 4 nodes as validators
+## Step 3: Generate the genesis file with the 4 nodes as validators

 This step can be run on your local machine, but you will need the public validator keys for each of the 4 validators.